Mathematical Theory of Exchange-driven Growth: Introduction

-In this article, we investigate the "regular case" for the EDG problem in the sense described above.
+In this article, we investigate the both regular and singular cases for the EDG problem in the sense described above.
 In particular, we prove rigorously, for a system with general non-symmetric kernel satisfying the bound $K(j,k)\leq Cjk$ that the solution exists globally and is unique and conserves the mass.
 However, if the growth of the kernel is faster, i.e., $K(j,k)\geq Cj^{\beta}$ ($\beta>1)$ then under some assumptions on the initial conditions, the solutions can be shown to be non-existent.
 So, in this sense the growth rate on the kernel for global existence is optimal.
 For symmetric kernels, the results can be extended considerably.
-We prove that, if $K(j,k)\leq C(j^{\mu}k^{\nu}+$ $j^{\nu}k^{\mu })$ ($\mu,\nu\leq2,$ $\mu+\nu\leq3)$ then the solutions are global and mass-conserving.
+We prove that, if $K(j,k)\leq C(j^{\mu }k^{\nu}+$ $j^{\nu}k^{\mu})$ ($\mu,\nu\leq2,$ $\mu+\nu\leq3)$ then the solutions are global and mass-conserving.
 We also identify an intermediate regime ($\mu,\nu\leq2,$ $\mu+\nu\leq4)$ where the solutions exist locally.
 We conjecture that this is the gelation regime where there is a loss of mass after a finite time (the gelation time).
-Beyond this regime, i.e., if $K(j,k)\geq Cj^{\beta}$ ($\beta>2),$ under fair assumptions, we show that the solutions cease to exist.
+Beyond this regime, i.e., if $K(j,k)\geq Cj^{\beta}$ ($\beta>2)$ once gain we show that the solutions cease to exist.